iem-projects/pd-acre/ds/readme.rst

 -----

 -   This module is quite stable and used since several years in different projects

--   Will be enhanced with OSC functionality, where registered parameter are also send and received over OSC to synchronize Pd Patches in different Pd instances.
-    This was already implemented in some projects, but interface was not stable enough to released now, especially for backwards compatibility and should be implemented with a overloading ds module with ds_osc module.

 -   This module was derived from the setting storage done in the CUBEMIXER (2001) project of the IEM and rewritten simplified as a module for later projects at Atelier Algorythmics, Maschinenhalle and courses at the IEM and later used for the ICE-Ensemble project as a base at the IEM.
 Some forks has been made and out of control, so be carefully with compatibility.